alexeyraspopov/dataclass/README.md

 #### Returns

-(_Record_): an instance of your data class with all the defined fields accessible as in the plain object.
+(_Data_): an instance of your data class with all the defined fields accessible as in the plain object.
 Properties are read only.

 #### Example